 \section{Introduction}

 Consider the unconstrained minimization problem

-where $f$ is a smooth convex function strongly convex.
+where $f$ is a smooth strongly convex function.
 For solving such problems, one can rely on black-box first-order methods, which iteratively acquire information about $f$ by evaluating its gradient at a sequence of iterates.
-In this context, the question of designing first-order methods with good worst-case guarantees occupy an important place.
+In this context, the question of designing first-order methods with good worst-case guarantees occupies an important place.

 In this work, we provide a black-box first-order method, the \fullMethodName{ }(\shortMethodName), designed for minimizing smooth strongly convex functions.
 This method attains the lower bound on the oracle complexity, sometimes referred to as information-theoretic complexity~\citep{nemirovsky1992information}, of smooth strongly convex minimization when optimality is measured by the distance of the method's output to an optimal solution.